Laura Robson: 2012: First WTA Tour final, Olympic mixed doubles silver medalist

 Robson qualified for the main draw of the China Open after defeating Garbiñe Muguruza and Johanna Larsson and reached the second round but she lost to Lourdes Domínguez Lino in straight sets.
-At the Japan Open in Osaka, she was seeded eighth, the first time in her career she had been seeded at a WTA tournament.
+At the Japan Women's Open in Osaka, she was seeded eighth, the first time in her career she had been seeded at a WTA tournament.
 She reached the quarterfinals before losing to Chang Kai-chen in three sets, but the result ensured that she finished the year with a ranking of 53.

 In October, Robson was nominated for the Sports Journalists' Association Sportswoman of the Year.
 In November, along with Heather Watson, won "Young Sportswoman of the Year" at the 2012 Sunday Times Sportswomen of the Year Awards.
 Robson was also nominated for "WTA Newcomer of the Year" and William Hill "Sportswoman of the Year" in November, winning the former award.